 Keywords are words that the Creator wants the system to listen out for.
-For example, we want the player to say Hi back, so let's add as many synonyms of Hi as possible, for example hey, hello and hiya.
+For example, if we want the player to say Hi back, we can list as many synonyms of Hi as possible, for example hey, hello and hiya.
 Keywords need to be on separate lines.
 The system will listen for an exact match, going down the list until it finds one.
 If it doesn’t find one, it will ask the player to repeat what they said.

 “Anything Else” and “Nothing” can be used in a separate Choice Tile.
 These will activate after the system has looked at every other option.
 These can be selected using the dropdown where it says Keywords.